OphidiaBigData/PyOphidia/docs/source/usage.rst

 - *wisvalid(workflow) -> bool*: Return True if the workflow (a JSON string or a Python dict) is valid against the Ophidia Workflow JSON Schema or False and the related validation/error message.
 - *pretty_print(response, response_i) -> self*: Prints the last_response JSON string attribute as a formatted response.

-*To display the command output set "display=True"*
+*To display the command output set "display = True"*

 Import the class
 ^^^^^^^^^^^^^^^^